corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Mark prescripted empires as genderless
     * Pop strata (`pop_categories`) problem (decadent robots no upkeep) was already been patched by this mod
 * 3.0.1 No longer ignore portrait duplication for the pre-scripted empire
+* 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
+    * Technocracy no longer requires Fanatic materialist, so the Taclariotan influence is once again has its original ethos: authoritarian, xenophobic, materialist
+    * Adjusted species traits for 3.3 "Libra" changes

 ## Source Code